 - Restart your computer, modem, and router.
 When restarting, make sure to leave everything powered off for at least ten seconds before restarting.
 This step can often fix routing issues and other connection-related problems.

-- If you are still unable to log in, premium and Concierge Residents may contact customer support via live chat, support cases (tickets), or telephone.
+- If you are still unable to log in, Premium, Premium Plus, and Concierge Residents may contact customer support via live chat, support cases (tickets), or telephone.
 Basic customers may file a support case.
 See How to contact customer support for more information.

 A starting location field appears on the login screen; you may choose to log in at your last location, your home, or you may enter the name of any Region in order to attempt to log into that Region directly.